An (R, S) Based Heuristic Model for the Stochastic Joint Replenishment Problem: An MILP model for approximating non-stationary stochastic policies

 \section{An MILP model for approximating non-stationary stochastic $(R, S)$ policies}

 In this section, we formulate the stochastic JRP problem under the $(R, S)$ policy as an MILP model.
-Under the $(R, S)$ policy, the replenish periods and associated order-up-to-positions are fixed at the beginning of the planning horizon, while actual order quantities are decided at the beginning of each replenish period.
-Note that in the context of JRP, a periodic-review $(R, S)$ policy is adopted for each item.
-We first introduce a stochastic programming formulation in Section \ref{stochasticprogramming} and then we reformulate it as an MILP model in Section \ref{MINLPformulation}.
+Under the $(R, S)$ policy, the replenishment periods and associated order-up-to-positions are fixed at the beginning of the planning horizon, while actual order quantities are decided at the beginning of each replenishment period.
+Note that in the context of the JRP, a periodic-review $(R, S)$ policy is adopted for each item.
+We next introduce a stochastic programming formulation (Section \ref{stochasticprogramming}) and then approximate it by an MILP model (Section \ref{MINLPformulation}).